-Autism spectrum disorder affects people all over the world, regardless of ethnic background, nationality, or socioeconomic status.
+Autism spectrum disorders affect people all over the world, regardless of ethnic background, nationality, or socioeconomic status.
 With more and more awareness being spread surrounding the disorder, it is becoming apparent that almost everyone knows someone who is on the autism spectrum or has a relative who is.
-These podcasts can help people living with autism spectrum disorder to build better lives, more effectively manage the symptoms and variations of the disorder, and connect with friends, family, and community members.
+These podcasts can help people living with an autism spectrum disorder to build better lives, more effectively manage the symptoms and variations of the disorder, and connect with friends, family, and community members.

 Find your community and tribe by listening to podcasts, participating in live discussions, get involved on social media, and learn about autism from the people who know about it the most.